22 Fall Activities in Chicago: Fall Colors, Food & Attractions

 Oktoberfest usually occurs in mid-September, but check the website for any date changes or updates.

-Submerge yourself in German culture under two hospitality tents all weekend long; sip on beer, taste unique food, and listen to live bands playing through the day and night.
+Sip on beer, taste unique food, and listen to live bands playing throughout the day and night.

 Check out our guide to the best Oktoberfests in the US.